monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 The plot of Loss values for Train and validation datasets over epochs is as below:

 ![loss_plot](/docs/train_val_loss_plot.png)

+From the plot it is clear that while training loss goes down as epoch progresses byt validation loss initially goes down till 20 epochs but after that it is slightly increased

 The plot of PPL values for Train and validation over epochs is as below: